Australian Jobs 2021

-Retail Trade employs more young people than most other industries.
-This is because entry level roles within the industry generally do not require prior experience or qualifications, with more than half of the workers having no post-school qualifications.
+Retail employs more young people than most other industries.
+This is because entry level roles within the industry generally do not require prior experience or qualifications, with half the workers having no post-school qualifications.
 Many occupations in the industry can also provide flexible hours, allowing work around school and other commitments.

 Sources: ABS, Labour Force (seasonally adjusted and annual averages of original data); ABS, Characteristics of Employment; ABS, Education and Work.